Humanities (HUM) Course Listings

 HUM 124Arts Magazine Publication I

-Instructs and guides students through the first stage in an annual publication process for creating and editing The Salal Review (Lower Columbia College's literary and visual arts magazine).
-Students in this stage of the publication process work primarily with literary art submissions: marketing for, collecting, critiquing, selecting, editing, and creating a design plan for various forms of poetry and prose to be displayed in the annual printed and digital magazine.
-Students may repeat HUM 124 for a maximum of two quarters, not to exceed 6 credits total.
-Credit hour enrollment determines student workload for the publication process.
+Instructs and guides students through the first stage in an annual publication process, including creating and editing The Salal Review (Lower Columbia College¿s literary, visual, and performance arts magazine).
+Students in this stage of the publication process work primarily with literary art submissions: marketing for, collecting, critiquing, selecting, editing, and creating design directives for how various forms of literary art should be displayed in print and digital formats.
+Students may take a total of six classes (HUM 124, HUM 125, HUM 126, all repeatable for credit) to complete two years of publication studies.
+Credit hours determine student workload and delegation of publication tasks.
 Lab hours are required for this course.

 Prerequisites: None